 "Should You Buy Last Year's Model?"

 CHECK OUT THE QUALITY OF THESE PIECES?

-As examples of the information pieces we create, read "Leasing 101," the clearest explanation you'll find of what leasing's all about, and "Test Driving 101" to learn how to handle that process without getting into a price negotiation.
+As examples of the information pieces we create, read "Leasing A New Car?
+Here's Everything You Need To Know" the clearest explanation you'll find of what leasing's all about, and "Test Driving 101" to learn how to handle that process without getting into a price negotiation.

 SPECIAL MESSAGE TO PREVIOUS CUSTOMERS

 The Fighting Chance package is always changing to reflect new knowledge and the best ways to deal with the changing realities in the retail car business.
 Sometimes the changes are dramatic.
 For example, the method for getting competitive bids differs substantially from the arms-length "fax attack" process we recommended just a few years ago.
 At other times the changes are small, but represent worthwhile improvements.
 The suggested wording in the note you'll send dealers is fine-tuned often.
 The package you'd receive today will typically include several insightful changes compared to the one you ordered years ago.

 $39.95 (Includes all the information you need on any one vehicle.)